Portland State University: Publications

 The fully student-run newspaper at Portland State is the Portland State Vanguard, established in 1946.
 Student-run broadcasters run radio station KPSU which is ranked in the Top 20 College Radio Stations by several organizations and is one of only a handful of "Free Format" radio stations in the country, and television station PSU TV.
 The Portland Review is a literary magazine of poetry, fiction, and art published by PSU's Student Publications Board since 1956.
-Additional student newspapers at PSU were The Rearguard, an alternative-monthly newspaper, and The Spectrum.
+Additional student newspapers at PSU were The Rearguard, a monthly newspaper, and The Spectrum.
 Following budget cuts for these publications, they were consolidated into a monthly magazine The Pacific Sentinel in January 2016.

 Human resources

 The university houses a Women's Resources center, a Disability Resources center, a Resource Center for Students with Children, a Queer Resource Center for LGBT students, and a Veteran's Resource Center.

-Fraternities and sororities at Portland State University are represented by a student-run group called "Greek Life" or "Greek Council".
-The council's purpose is to facilitate between the university and the Greek Community on campus, provide a venue for communication between individual Chapters, and to facilitate socials, fundraisers, and other philanthropic events.
-The council is made up of six executive offices (President, Vice President, Secretary, Treasurer, Special Events Chair, and Public Relations) and represents the following Greek Organizations to date: Alpha Kappa Alpha, Alpha Kappa Psi, Alpha Phi Alpha, Alpha Chi Omega, Kappa Sigma, Omega Delta Phi and Phi Delta Theta.

 Transportation

 The university contains four parking structures for automobiles: two located on 6th Avenue; one on 12th Street at the northwestern edge of the campus; and one 5th Avenue between Montgomery and Harrison Streets.
 A guest parking lot is located on the south end of Shattuck Hall.

 Portland State University is serviced with mass transit by TriMet, which includes fifteen bus lines as well as the MAX light rail system.
-The MAX Green Line, MAX Yellow Line, and Portland Streetcar all service the university, with numerous stops located within the campus.
-The Green Line runs to the southernmost point of the university, at the PSU South MAX Station, located at SW 6th & College; the north-bound Yellow Line stop is at 5th & Jackson.
-Both lines have stops at PSU Urban Center stations, which is located at the center of the campus.
-The Urban Center plaza also has connections to the Portland Streetcar's NS Line as well as TriMet buses.

 There are also shuttles available through Oregon Health & Science University and Portland Community College on SW Harrison Street at SW Broadway.
 In addition to use of mass transit, the university also has a large population of students who travel by bicycle.

+Religious services

+PSU's campus is home to two Christian churches.

+St. Michael the Archangel Catholic Church is home to the Portland State Newman Center.
+The Church of Jesus Christ of Latter-day Saints operates an Institute of Religion which holds Sunday services.

+Other clubs for Christian, Muslim, and Jewish students meet on campus.